unicode-org/message-format-wg/spec/registry.md

 The _operand_ MAY be a [Number Operand](#number-operands), as long as the option `currency` is provided.
-The option `currency` MUST NOT be used to override the currency of an implementation-defined type or of a map containing a `currency` field.
+The option `currency` MUST NOT be used to override the currency of an implementation-defined type.
 Using this option in such a case results in a _Bad Option_ error.

 ### Digit Size Options